Database, Tables, Views, and Indexes

 column_name | string | The name of the column to alter. |

-compression_scheme | string | Supported compression schemes include the following: [ COMPRESSION NONE | COMPRESSION DYNAMIC | COMPRESSION ZSTD ] COMPRESSION DYNAMIC applies only if the column data is dynamically determined to be compressible.
+compression_scheme | string | Supported values for the compression schemes are: COMPRESSION NONE specifies no compression applied.
+COMPRESSION DYNAMIC applies only if the column data is dynamically determined to be compressible.
 COMPRESSION ZSTD applies to VARCHAR columns as well as other data types.
-For this option only, you can specify additional parameters as follows: compression_level — This value signifies how much compression the data receives.
+For this option only, you can specify these additional parameters: compression_level — This value signifies how much compression the data receives.
 The default value is 0.
 The full range of values is from -7 through 15.
 The database uses less memory when this value is lower, whereas more memory when this value is larger.
 Larger values provide better compression. dictionary_size — Dictionary size specified as a positive integer that signifies the size of the shared compression dictionary in bytes.
 The default value is 32768 (32K).
 The full range of values is from 4096 (4K) through 1048576 (1MB).
 This value denotes the amount of memory consumed during segment generation.
-In general, larger values provide better compression, but use more memory. |
+In general, larger values provide better compression but use more memory. |

 Examples